-Whether you’re a super-fan or just in it for the commercials, Super Bowl Sunday is as good as an American holiday.
-Second only to Thanksgiving in nationwide food consumption, the Super Bowl’s a sacred time when the commercials will make you cry, the sport will make you scream, and the beers will get you drunk.
+Whether you’re a super-fan or just in it for the commercials, The Big Game Sunday is as good as any American holiday.
+Second only to Thanksgiving in nationwide food consumption, The Big Game’s a sacred time when the commercials will make you cry, the sport will make you scream, and the beers will get you drunk.
 A day like no other, we had to wonder what the event looks like across the globe.

 3. In worldwide popularity, soccer trumps American football.

 And you know what?
 We’re okay with that.
 Cultures, traditions, and fan favorites vary widely from country to country, and we’re secure enough in our face-stuffing, body-tackling, puppy-bowling tradition to accept soccer’s own longstanding tradition.
 Soccer is reportedly the most popular sport in the world, with over 3.3 billion fans worldwide.
 That said, an estimated 1 billion viewers around the globe tune in for The Big Game, and that number grows each year.
 American football is a breed of its own, and we love sharing the hype, energy, and sportsmanship with fans around the world.
 And when The Big Game is over (too soon?), we’ll start prepping for this summer’s World Cup.

 4. Astronauts can watch The Big Game from space.

 Because space wasn’t cool enough already, now you can watch The Big Game from space, if you so happen to be there.
 Astronauts on the International Space Station can watch The Big Game from the station in real time!
 Even if American football isn’t the most popular sport in the world, it’s definitely the most popular sport in space.
 What more can you ask for?
 Well, an invitation to the galactic tailgate party would be nice.

 5. Americans are really good at the Big Game.